 If I cannot make the pick-up time, can someone else pick up for me?

-Once payment has been made, we can issue your things to a person you designate to pick up your things on your behalf.
+Once payment has been made, we can issue your items to anyone you designate to pick up your items on your behalf.
 You will need to provide us with that person’s name (via text or e-mail).
 We will check that person’s ID at the time of pick-up.

 The countdown timer for the item I was bidding showed that there were only 4 minutes left.
 When I placed a bid, I noticed that the timer had changed and there was now 6 minutes left.
 Why did this happen?

 It’s noted in the Terms and Conditions along with the Auction Details, that if anyone goes in to bid within the last 5 minutes of a particular lot’s scheduled ending time, there will be 5 minutes added to the clock for that particular auction lot.
 The idea behind this is so that someone can’t sneak in and place a bid within the last 10 seconds.
 That way, people who are still interested in bidding can have a chance to react and still have time to place another bid should they choose to.
 When there is no bidding activity within the last 5 minutes of the timer, it will wind down and come to a conclusion when it reaches 0.

 I live on another island.
 Can items be shipped to me?